 The minimum entry requirements for Level 3 academic study apply.
-In addition, applicants will require a Grade 6 in English and a Grade 5 in Maths.
+In addition, applicants will require a grade 6 in GCSE Business and a grade 5 in Maths.
+Students who have not studied GCSE Business will require a grade 6 in English and a grade 5 in Maths.